ethersign/ethersign/README.md

 http://ethersign.github.io

 Ethersign is a javascript package and offline app that allows any user to prove to any other user or website that they know the Ethereum Private Key for any particular Ethereum Address.
-This is done using the same cryptographic signatures used by miners to initiate transactions.
+This is done using the same cryptographic signatures used by wallets to initiate transactions (elliptic curve cryptography).
 There are three steps:

     a.
 The service generates a secure-random cryptographic challenge which is given to the client. (generateEllipticCurveChallengeDigest)